-Note: This The Magic of Thinking Big summary is part of an ongoing project to summarise The 35 Best Books on Mindset of All Time.
+Note: This The Magic of Thinking Big summary is part of an ongoing project to summarise The Best Mindset Books of All Time.

 1-Sentence Summary: “Success is determined not so much by the size of one’s brain as by the size of one’s thinking.” – David J. Schwartz